Alfred Warbrick

 Alfred Patchett Warbrick (24 February 1860 – 19 May 1940) was a New Zealand boatbuilder, rugby player and tourist guide.

-Of Māori descent, he identified with the Ngāti Rangitihi and Te Arawa iwi.
+Biography

-Warbrick was the first of five children of Abraham Warbrick, an English immigrant, and Nga Karauna Paerau, a Māori and the daughter of a Ngāti Rangitihi chief.
+Warbrick was the first of five children of Abraham Warbrick, an English immigrant, and Nga Karauna Paerau, a Māori woman and the daughter of a Ngāti Rangitihi chief.
 After his mother died, his father remarried and had seven more children.
 Four of his brothers – Arthur, Fred, Joe and Billy – went on to tour Britain, Ireland and Australia with Alfred as part of the 1888–89 New Zealand Native football team.

 For his education, Warbrick was sent to the Catholic school at Takapuna, near Auckland.
 There, with the help of the minister for native affairs Donald McLean, Warbrick became an apprentice to the boatbuilder Charles Bailey.
 He was working with Bailey from age 14 to 24, and practiced rowing, yachting, hunting and rugby in his free time.
 In 1888 he and his four brothers were included into the New Zealand Native Football Team, which was captained by Joe Warbrick.
 Earlier in 1885 Alfred moved to Te Wairoa, to work as a boatbuilder in the Lake Rotorua district and to help Joe in his land business.
 Besides that, Alfred also built a public hall at Wairoa.